vikasksrivastava/gridster-jekyll-theme/_posts/Network-Protocols/2020-07-03-LISP_Overview.md

 LISP is an Overlay Routing Architecture , which separates the endpoint identity from its location.

 LISP is very analogous to a DNS system.

 ![](LISPDNS.png)

 Locator ID Separation Protocols  which separated the endpoint ID from its location.

-## Lisp Components
+## LISP Components
 *LISP has 3 main components* :

 - **The Egress and Ingress Tunnel Routers also known as `ETR or ITR`** : Does the encapsulation and decapsulation of LISP packets.
 There are Egress and Ingress Tunnel Routesr (ETR and ITR).
 When both the functions can be merged into one is called **`XTR`**.